AloysiusIvan/final-tokopediaPlay/README.md

 # Tokopedia Play Clone

 Tokopedia Clone is the final project for a full stack track.
 Built using MongoDB, Express.js, React.js, Node.js.
-Currently only available back-end using MongoDB, Express.js, and Node.js.
+In this application users can watch videos from YouTube while shopping and leave comments.

+## Features
+1. User can open Home Page and Video Detail Page
+2. User can see video list with thumbnail from YouTube in home page
+3. User can click each video and go to video detail page
+4. User can see list products, embed YouTube, list comment, and form submit comment
+5. User just need input name and comment when submit comment in form
+6. User can see their comment in list comment section after success submit comment

 ## Database Structure